angular/angular/aio/content/tutorial/toh-pt0.md

 ## Display the application title with text interpolation

-In this section, you'll use Angular's [text interpolation][text-interpolation] to display the application's title.
+In this section, you'll use Angular's [text interpolation](interpolation] to display the application's title.

 To update the application title: